DinoChiesa/Apigee-CustomPolicy-AesCrypto/bundle/README.md

 curl -i -X POST https://$ORG-$ENV.apigee.net/aes-crypto/encrypt2 \
  -d 'key=2391652f01a99021d63789256e5d3d30' \
  -d 'iv=c5b4039aadf01a1da13d04570da45265' \
- -d 'cleartext=The policy defaults the salt to "Apigee-IloveAPIs", the keystrength to 128 bits, and the PBKDF2 iteration count to 128001 when they are not specified.'
+ -d 'cleartext=Whatever you want to encrypt goes here.'
 ```

+The policy defaults the salt to "Apigee-IloveAPIs", the keystrength to 128 bits,
+and the PBKDF2 iteration count to 128001 when they are not specified.

 To decrypt: